mu-box/microbox-unity/README.md

 - `provider/bin/bootstrap`: set up the hosting provider to house all required components of the installation
-- `controller/bootstrap`: script used to install Nanobox components
+- `controller/bootstrap`: script used to install Microbox components
-- `host/ubuntu.sh`: script used to provision and configure new app host servers from within Nanobox itself
+- `host/ubuntu.sh`: script used to provision and configure new app host servers from within Microbox itself

 You should note the commit ID of the version of these scripts that you actually run, so that any audits of your infrastructure can be accurately performed.